-The physiographic regions shown in Figure 2-1 appear as crisp lines separating one region from another, and thus one set of regression equations from another.
+The physiographic regions shown in Figures 2-1 and 2-2 appear as crisp lines separating one region from another, and thus one set of regression equations from another.
 Engineers should exercise caution when analyzing watersheds near these physiographic boundaries.
 For instance, the Fall Line, which separates the Piedmont from the Western Coastal Plain region, is more appropriately considered a region of some width, rather than a crisp line.
 Within this area close to physiographic region boundaries it is possible for a watershed that is strictly located within one region to exhibit flood behavior more consistent with the neighboring physiographic region.
 In GISHydro, the software automatically detects if the watershed comes within 5 km of the physiographic boundary and prints a warning if this is the case.
-Similarly, in the Blue Ridge and Piedmont physiographic regions, underlying limestone geology is a predictor variable.
-The location of this limestone cannot be known with precision.
-In GISHydro, the software automatically detects if the watershed comes within 1 km of the limestone geology boundary and prints a warning if this is the case.